Frequently Asked Questions (FAQ)

 Canadian customers pay actual shipping costs.
 Shipping is usually via DHL.
 You might be charged a separate customs fee, which we are not responsible for.

-We do not profit from shipping fees or from customs fees.
+We do not profit from shipping costs or from customs fees.

 Yes.
 We are so confident that the gentle jaw will help you that we offer a 30-day money-back guarantee from the date of receipt of your device.
-Returns must include the small, medium, and large gentle jaws and the carrying case.
-Refunds include the cost you paid for the kit only.
-Refunds do not include any shipping fees, the shipping cost to return the kit, or any additional fees incurred in your purchase.
+Returns must include the small, medium, and large gentle jaws, as well as the carrying case.
+Refunds include only the cost you paid for the kit.
+Refunds do not include shipping fees, the cost of returning the kit, or any additional fees incurred in your purchase.
 Refunds are processed the same business day the return is received.
-If you ship your return with a tracking number, you will have confirmation we received it.
-Please email sales@gentlejaw.com to request a return and if you have any concerns or questions about your device.
+If you ship your return with a tracking number, you will have confirmation that we received it.
+Please email sales@gentlejaw.com to request a return or to ask any questions about your device.
 Only one refund per customer

 What is the return policy for Buy with Prime orders?